Mechanical-Advantage/AdvantageScope/frcData/extra-readme.txt

 > override3dRobotConfig(name, rotations, position)
 > override3dRobotConfig("6328 (Bot-Bot Strikes Back)", [[0, 0, 0, 0], [0, 0, 0, 0]], [0, 0, 0])

-THESE VALUES ARE NOT RETAINED WHEN THE APP IS CLOSED.
+The values set using the above method are not retained when the app is closed.
 Please copy them to the JSON config file when you have finished.